 Avoid touching the part of the test where the sample is taken (sometimes this is a dropper or cup) both before and after taking your sample, and take your urine sample midstream.
 Lastly, make sure you wait for the correct amount of time for the test to work.

 Your body produces more HCG the longer you’re pregnant—in fact, its HCG concentration doubles every 2 to 3 days.
-This means that pregnancy tests are more accurate the longer you wait.
+This means that over the counter pregnancy tests are more accurate the longer you wait.
 This also means that, inversely, the chances of a false negative go up the shorter you wait after having sex.
-So make sure you take the test at the correct time to avoid a false negative.
+So make sure you know when to use a pregnancy test to avoid a false negative.

 If you want to be extra sure about your results, it’s best to take more than one test, a week or two apart from each other.

 False positives are much less common than false negatives, but they do happen.
 Taking fertility drugs that contain HCG, having a miscarriage, or having an ectopic pregnancy could all result in a positive test result.

 If your test comes out negative and you’re not confident in the pregnancy test accuracy, you can take another one in a week or two, when (assuming it’s a false negative) there would be more HCG in your system to be detected.